Lightstreamer/Lightstreamer-kafka-connector/README.md

 - If set to `false`, the Kafka Connector will conserve resources by waiting until at least one Lightstreamer client requests a subscription to an item mapped to a Kafka topic.

-The parameter sets the value of the [`auto.offset.reset`](https://kafka.apache.org/documentation/#consumerconfigs_auto.offset.reset) key to configure the internal Kafka Consumer.

 Default value: `false`.

 Example: